- Node.js as backend technology

 Python as backend technology

-Now that you have a good understanding of what Node.js is, we will look at Python so that you can understand what this platform is and how to use it effectively.
+At that point, when you have a good understanding of what Node.js is, it’s time to look at Python so that you can understand what this form of technology is and how to use it effectively in the backend.
 Python is a multipurpose programming language.
 It is dynamic, high-level, and object-oriented.
-The dynamic typing and syntax, with its interpreted nature, meaning it is an excellent language for scripting.
+The dynamic typing and syntax, with its interpreted nature, mean it is an excellent language for scripting.

 Python supports many programming patterns, including procedural styles, functional programming, and object-oriented programming.
-In addition to this, it is an interpreted language, which means it is not able to convert into code that is computer-readable before runtime is run.
+In addition, it is an interpreted language, which means it cannot be converted into computer-readable code before runtime is executed.

 There are many different features of Python.
 Python enables low-level module inclusion to the Python interpreter, meaning programmers can easily customize their tools.
-Also, there are interfaces to all of the critical commercial databases.
+Also, there are interfaces to all of the critical commercial databases, allowing Python developers to use them for various business goals across multiple industries.

-There are plenty of other benefits you can expect with Python as well, including the following:
+There are plenty of other Python benefits as well, including the following:

 - The majority of hosting providers offer native support for Python code, meaning integrating APIs and additional plugins is easy.
-You can use the likes of Heroku, Digital Option, TMDHosting, A2 Hosting, AWS, and several other platforms.
+You can use Heroku, Digital Option, TMDHosting, A2 Hosting, AWS, and several other platforms.

-- There are a lot of AI in-built libraries as well, from Scikit-learn for data analysis to Tensorflow for neural networks.
+- There are a lot of AI in-built libraries as well, from Scikit-learn for data analysis to Tensorflow for neural networks as well as Pylearn2 and Tensorflow.

-- The syntax is very simple, so Python code is highly readable.
+- Python has a really simple syntax, so the code is highly readable even for developers who had no experience with it earlier.
 It should not take long at all to get the hang of straightforward tasks.
+Python, needless to say, is easy to learn and use.

-- You can easily integrate Python with Kava, CORBA, ActiveX, COM, C++, and C.
+- You can easily integrate Python with Kava, Rust, Java, Go, CORBA, ActiveX, COM, C++, C, and other most popular programming languages.

 - High-level dynamic data types are available.
 Dynamic type verification is also supported.

-- Structural and functional programming methods are supported, as is OOP.
+- Structural and functional programming methods are supported, as we talk about OOP.

 - Most hosting companies provide native Python code support and allow the integration of APIs and plugins.

-Probably the most significant impact of GIL is that a single shared object for all threads forces them into a single core.
-Even if none of them share any other data; thus, threading is effectively non-simultaneous; since it uses CPU-bound threads (not the kind of concurrency you’d expect in a multi-core CPU).
-Essentially, this means that programs with threads that run Python code are at a disadvantage and can even run slower than programs without threads, depending on what they are doing.
+Probably the most significant impact of Global Interpreter Lock (GIL) is that a single shared object for all threads forces them into a single core.
+Even in case none of them share any other data, threading is effectively non-simultaneous.
+Since it uses CPU-bound threads (not the kind of concurrency you’d expect in a multi-core CPU), programs with threads that run Python code are at a disadvantage.
+Eventually, applications can even run slower than programs without threads, depending on what they are doing.

 A lot of people want to know how the two platforms are different in terms of speed.
 With Node.js, execution is a lot simpler and quicker, thanks to the non-blocking architecture.
 Plus, you can execute codes outside of your web browser.

 Speed can be impacted when using Python because of the innate architecture, which puts significant restrictions on multithreading, so it is vital to keep this in mind.
-Because the process will not run in parallel, the overall processing speed slows down.
+The overall processing speed slows down because the process will not run in parallel but in a line.
 Although Python is easy to execute and learn, it is not fast enough for apps to recall data from the server.

 Node.js performance

-Firstly, Node.js speed is excellent because the JavaScript code is compiled by the V8 engine (in which Google has invested a lot).
+Firstly, Node.js speed is an excellent choice because the JavaScript code is compiled by the V8 engine (the creation of Google, which has invested a lot in the engine) based on C++.

 Also, as Node.js processes the code outside of the browser, the applications use fewer resources, contributing to performance improvement.
 It also lets you use technologies like TCP sockets unavailable in browsers.
 Consequently, the event-driven, non-blocking UI enables multiple requests to be processed simultaneously, speeding up code execution.